huaminghuangtw/Evergreen-Notes/Permanent-Notes/attention.md

 ---
 title: attention
 created: 2024-11-18T09:16:50
-modified: 2025-08-12T14:57:50
+modified: 2025-08-29T08:30:45
 ---

-Everyone (and everything) is competing for your attention, use it wisely, you don't get the [time](Time%20is%20the%20most%20valuable%20asset.md) back!
+Everyone (and everything) is competing for your attention, use it wisely, you don’t get the [time](Time%20is%20the%20most%20valuable%20asset.md) back!
 Your [energy](Energy%20Management.md) flows to where your attention goes.

 ---